yuri-spizhovyi-mit/ET6-Programming-With-Python/3_documenting_and_testing/behavior_strategy_implementation.md

 - Which implementation do you think is better, and why?
 - When is `else` used, and when is it not used?
 Which way do you prefer?
 - How would you change the code to it more understandable?
-- Think of a couple white box unit tests for each implementation.

 <details>
 <summary><strong>Recursively calculate the previous list, then calculate the new last value.</strong></summary>